2021 EMPLOYMENT APPLICATION

 To impact the lives of young people by providing educational programs that build character, instill life-enhancing values and promote healthy choices through the game of golf.

-Currently, The First Tee of Greater Seattle serves more than 2,000 youth each year in its certifying Life Skills program at 11 program locations, including: Auburn Golf Course, Blue Heron Golf Course, Crossroads Par 3 Golf Course, Jackson Park Golf Course, Jefferson Park Golf Course, Riverbend Golf Complex, Willows Run Golf Complex.
-The First Tee of Greater Seattle partners with over a dozen allied organizations, including: Boys and Girls Clubs, YMCA, Crista Ministries, Jubilee Reach, Therapeutic Health Services, and others.
-We also reach nearly 100,000 students in elementary schools through the National School Program.
+Currently, First Tee – Greater Seattle serves more than 2,000 youth each year in its certifying Life Skills program at 11 program locations, including: Auburn Golf Course, Blue Heron Golf Course, Crossroads Par 3 Golf Course, Jackson Park Golf Course, Jefferson Park Golf Course, Riverbend Golf Complex, Willows Run Golf Complex.
+First Tee – Greater Seattle partners with over a dozen allied organizations, including: Boys and Girls Clubs, YMCA, Crista Ministries, Jubilee Reach, Therapeutic Health Services, and others.
+We also reach nearly 100,000 students in elementary schools through the First Tee Schools Program.

 About the Position

-The Golf and Life Skills Coach is a part-time employee of The First Tee of Greater Seattle, a nonprofit organization, and compensated by hourly wage on a biweekly basis.
-Employees are held to a high standard of conduct and desire for personal development, to coincide with the Nine Core Values and Life Skills Experience of The First Tee.
+The Golf and Life Skills Coach is a part-time employee of First Tee – Greater Seattle, a nonprofit organization, and compensated by hourly wage on a biweekly basis.
+Employees are held to a high standard of conduct and desire for personal development, to coincide with First Tee’s Nine Core Values and Life Skills Experience.
 Responsibilities and leadership are shared by all coaches in a team environment, with the expectation of each individual to be commensurate with their level of experience and to develop each season.